openstack/project-team-guide/doc/source/project-setup/javascript.rst

     :code:`npm run document`

 No common way of validating dependency licenses has been discussed yet.
-If you would like to contribute, please join the conversation on freenode in
+If you would like to contribute, please join the conversation on OFTC in
 #openstack-javascript.

 Import Translation Strings